Productores de Música de España: Albums

 Until 1 November 2005, the certification levels for music albums in Spain were 50,000 copies for Gold and 100,000 for Platinum.
 The levels were change to 20,000 for Gold and 40,000 for Platinum in November 2011 and are still the same, as of June 2022.

 This table contains the certification levels, when the program of Gold and Platinum is operated under Promusicae.

 Singles

-In January 2008, due to a decline in Physical singles, Promusicae added to the charts of the physical singles two separate Top 20 charts, one for "Digital downloads" and the other for "Original Tones" (similar to Ringtones).
+In January 2008, due to a decline in physical singles, Promusicae added to the charts of the physical singles two separate Top 20 charts, one for "Digital downloads" and the other for "Original Tones" (similar to Ringtones).
 The change was reflected to the certifications as well, and allowed each single title to receive two separate types of certification awards.
 The two certification formats were combined in January 2009, reflecting, again, the charts becoming a single chart.
 At the same time, the physical singles chart and certifications were discontinued, and the certification-levels were raised to 20,000 for Gold and 40,000 for Platinum from the previous 10,000/20,000.
+In 2022, the certification levels were raised to 30,000 and 50,000, respectively.
+Effective from the 16th week of 2025, the levels were raised to 50,000/100,000.